Skip to main content

 Workflows - A Guide for Employees

-Written by Reg Gray
+Written by Jovito Salem

 This help article will walk you through creating tickets within Workflows to assist your organization in streamlining processes.